 Discover Prague : The green city

 With 220m2 of green space per inhabitant, Prague is the sixth greenest city in the world.
 The Petřín hill, the many parks and the banks of the Vltava are its two big lungs.
 However, the Czech Republic is not known for its eco-friendliness.
 Admittedly, the highly polluting industrial sites of the Communist years have been closed or "cleaned up", but ecology is rarely high on the political agenda.
 After Ostrava, Prague is the country's second worst air-quality city.
 Zdeněk Hřib, mayor from 2018 to 2023, is a member of the Pirate Party.
-His program was mainly focused on the fight against corruption.
+His program focused on the fight against corruption.
 However, it was not without environmental ambitions.
-Unfortunately, the years of pandemic followed by the onset of an inflationary crisis have not yet enabled him to launch a major policy in this area.
+Unfortunately, the pandemic years followed by the inflationary crisis never allowed him to launch a major policy in this area.

 Soft mobility to be developed